-Our Manager's parent company, Annaly, has agreed to purchase 9.8% of our outstanding shares after giving effect to the shares issued in this offering, excluding shares sold pursuant to the underwriters' exercise of their overallotment option and shares of our restricted common stock approved to be granted to our executive officers and employees of our Manager and to our independent directors.
+Our Manager's parent company, Annaly, has agreed to purchase 9.8% of our outstanding shares after giving effect to the shares issued in this offering, excluding shares sold pursuant to the underwriters' exercise of their overallotment option.
 Moreover, a portion of the fees that may be earned by our Manager consists of incentive compensation that is based on the amount that a measure of our earnings exceeds a specified threshold.
 We believe that Annaly's investment and our Manager's ability to earn performance fees will align our Manager's interests with our interests.